Class Schedules and Catalog Background Image

 NURS 185: Nursing Skills/Simulation Laboratory I

-Enrollment Limitation: Students must be accepted for re-entry into the ADN, LVN, or LVN-RN programs.
+Prerequisites: Students must be accepted for re-entry into the ADN, LVN, or LVN-RN programs or concurrently enrolled in NURS 170, NURS 171, NURS 180, NURS 181, or NURS 280 if prerequisite not met.

 Acceptable for Credit: CSU